List of active United States Marine Corps aircraft squadrons: Marine Fighter Attack Training Squadrons

-VMFAT-101 trains newly designated (i.e., winged) Naval Aviators to fly the F/A-18 Hornet while VMFAT-501 and 502 train new and transitioning pilots to fly the F-35B Lightning II.
+VMFAT squadrons train newly designated Naval Aviators to fly Marine Corps Aircraft.

 Marine Fighter Training Squadron

-VMFT-401 is the only aggressor squadron in the Marine Corps.
-It flies the F-5E Tiger II and provides instruction to active and reserve squadrons through dissimilar adversary combat tactics.
-The squadron is based at Marine Corps Air Station Yuma, AZ and is assigned to Marine Aircraft Group-41, 4th Marine Aircraft Wing, Marine Forces Reserve.
+VMFT-401 and VMFT-402 are the only aggressor squadrons in the Marine Corps.
+They fly the F-5E Tiger II and provide instruction to active and reserve squadrons through dissimilar adversary combat tactics.
+The squadrons are based at Marine Corps Air Station Yuma, AZ, and Marine Corps Air Station Beaufort, SC, respectively, and are assigned to Marine Aircraft Group 41, 4th Marine Aircraft Wing, Marine Forces Reserve.

 Marine Aerial Refueler Transport Squadrons

 VMGR squadrons operate the KC-130 Hercules tanker/transport.
-Their primary missions are aerial and rapid ground refuelling, transportation of personnel and cargo to include MEDEVACs and parachute insertions, flying the airborne version of the Direct Air Support Center (DASC) and emergency resupply into unimproved landing zones.
+Their primary missions are aerial and rapid ground refueling, transportation of personnel and cargo to include MEDEVACs and parachute insertions, flying the airborne version of the Direct Air Support Center (DASC) and emergency resupply into unimproved landing zones.

 Marine Transport Squadron

 VMR squadrons provide search and rescue support as well as movement of key personnel and critical logistics support around the world.
 They also provide movement of high priority passengers and cargo during wartime in support of operations and other critical commitments.